 - 8.1 The University Secretary shall be appointed by the Council on the recommendation of a Committee chaired by the President & Vice-Chancellor.
-Membership of the Committee shall include staff appointed by the President & Vice-Chancellor. - 8.2 The University Secretary shall be the Secretary of the Council and the Senate. - 8.3 The University Secretary may be removed by the Council.
+Membership of that Committee shall include staff appointed by the President & Vice-Chancellor and the Senate. - 8.2 The University Secretary shall be the Secretary of the Council and the Senate. - 8.3 The University Secretary may be removed by the Council in accordance with Regulation II.